 Do not bring clothes or furniture out of a room until you have treated everything for Clothes Moths.
 It is also important to bag everything up properly to prevent the infestation from spreading.
 To do this, you will probably need a few things.

 Do arm yourself with some (or all) of the following items:

 - Plastic trash bags

 - Moth deterrents (herbal sachets, cedar shelving)

-Our MothPrevention Killer Kits will provide you with moth killing spray, moth bombs and moth killing residual carpet powder
+Our MothPrevention Killer Kits will provide you with moth killing spray, moth bombs/foggers, pheromone moth traps and in our carpet moth kits, moth killing residual carpet powder.

 Do not ignore the problem.